 There also is a giveaway for an awesome food processor (at the bottom) and a recipe for delicous red (beet) pasta in yesterday's post.

-So yesterday we had beets for dinner and today we have beet salad.
+So yesterday, we had beets for dinner as an awesome pasta, and today, we have beet salad.
+Yum!

 This flavor transformation is definitely happening in this Russian Beet Salad as well.

-As with most Russian recipes (or more accurately the countries of the Former Soviet Union) I learnt this beet salad from my mom.
+As with most Russian recipes (or more accurately the countries of the Former Soviet Union), I learned this beet salad from my mom.
 I have helped her make this salad on many occasions, but usually I was just grating the beets.
 I let my mom apply her expertise in fine-tuning the remaining ingredients for a perfect creamy texture.

-The salad is seasoned with just salt + pepper, parsley and a healthy dose of pressed or grated garlic.
-The garlic a perfect companion to beets (in my opinion) but feel free to scale down the garlic to taste.
+The salad is seasoned with just salt + pepper, parsley, and a healthy dose of pressed or grated garlic.
+The garlic is a perfect companion to beets (in my opinion), but feel free to scale down the garlic to taste.

 The creaminess of the salad comes from a mixture of mayonnaise and sour cream.
 The amounts I mention in the recipe box below are approximates.
 Since beets don't come in all uniform sizes, feel free to also adjust these as needed.